\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Introduction

 \section{Introduction}

 The rapid advancement of Large Language Models (LLMs) and Generative Artificial Intelligence (GenAI) has transformed digital communication, yet these technologies systematically privilege standardized and, in computational linguistic terms, high-resource languages while marginalizing millions of speakers who communicate primarily through non-standard varieties and dialects.
-Recent scholarship demonstrates that LLM design is fundamentally ``unfair'' to less-spoken languages~\citep{petrov2023language} and deepens the digital language divide~\citep{bella2023towards}.
+Recent scholarship demonstrates that LLM design is fundamentally ``unfair'' to less-spoken languages~\citep{petrov2023language} and deepens the digital language divide~\citep{bella2023towards, birnie2026no}.
 Critical sociolinguistic work argues that these technologies not only emerge from historical processes of linguistic standardization rooted in colonial and nationalist projects~\citep{migge2025material}, but also reinforce epistemologies of language as ``monolithic, monolingual, syntactically standardized systems of meaning''~\cite[p.~5]{schneider2024sociolinguist}.
-When AI systems fail to process non-standard varieties, they exclude speakers from full participation in digital citizenship.
-Further, technical decisions made in the architecture of models impose a ``tokenization tax'' that increases costs and degrades performance for languages less represented in the input data to LLMs.
+When AI systems fail to process non-standard varieties, including historically minoritized languages, they exclude speakers from full access to digital spaces~\citep{birnie2026no}.
+Within computational linguistics and Natural Language Processing (NLP) communities, there have also been calls for decolonial~\citep{bird-2020-decolonising} or speaker-centric ~\citep{ramponi-2024-language} approaches to language technologies that place the needs of speech communities rather than computational advances on center stage.